-*Now, to be fair some also tell that joke about the Baptists or Catholics, because there’s some Baptists and Catholics that feel like they’re the only ones that are going to go to heaven.
+Now, to be fair some also tell that joke about the Baptists or Catholics, because there are Baptists and Catholics who feel like they’re the only ones going to go to heaven.

-We say “Yeah but the Bible says there’s only one church”.
+You might say, “Well, the Bible says there’s only one church”.
 Yes, it does.
-Jesus told His disciples, “I will build My church” singular.
+Jesus told His disciples, “I will build My church,” singular.
 There is one body of the saved.
 But how does the Bible define that one church?
 Does it define it as one body of people who attend a church with this particular name?
 No, it doesn’t say that.
-Churches didn’t have names in the first century, they were referred to by descriptions: “Church of Rome”, “Saints at Corinth”, “Brethren at Colossae”, etc. Naming your church is a manmade tradition.
+Churches didn’t have names in the first century, they were referred to by descriptions: “Church of Rome”, “Saints at Corinth”, “Brethren at Colossae”, etc. Naming your church is a man-made tradition.
 So the name has nothing to do with it.
-Does the NT define the one body of the saved as being made up of people who have our understanding on, let’s say, 18 different issues that distinguish us from other churches, and believe like we do on eschatology, and the election, and worship, and so on?
-That the church is made up of those who are right on all of those issues?
-OR does the grace of God and the sphere of His church include people who have misunderstandings and people who have a lot of learning and growing and changing to do?
+Does the NT define the one body of the saved as being made up of people who have our understanding on, let’s say, 18 different issues that distinguish us from other churches (believe like we do on eschatology and election and church leadership and worship practices, and so on?
+Is the church made up only of those who are right on all of those issues?
+OR, does the grace of God and the sphere of His church include people who have misunderstandings and people who have a lot of learning and growing and changing to do?

 I’d like us to first reason together about a hypothetical story, but a story that depicts many true situations.